proinsias/proinsias.github.io/_posts/2026/2026-01-09-how-uv-got-so-fast.md

 > The usual explanation is “it’s written in Rust.”
 > That’s true, but it doesn’t explain much.
 > Plenty of tools are written in Rust without being notably fast.
-> The interesting question is what design decisions made the difference ...
+> The interesting question is what design decisions made the difference: ...
 > standards that enable fast paths, things uv drops that pip supports, and optimizations that don’t require Rust at all.

 > Speed comes from elimination.
 Every code path you don’t have is a code path you don’t wait for.
 > uv’s compatibility documentation is a list of things it doesn’t do.

 > [And] several key optimizations could be implemented in pip today.
 > It doesn’t, largely because backwards compatibility with fifteen years of edge cases takes precedence.